 Such is Lorraine’s insight into the importance of linking coronial data nationally and internationally that she was invited to make the Opening Address to the “National Forum on Coronial Information”.
 She has also given talks in public hospitals to junior and specialist doctors.

 The “Butcher of Baulkham Hills and Bega” scandal was years of monitoring before Lorraine took the exposé to investigative journalist Ross Coulthart to televise who, together with producer Nick Farrow, went on to win 3 “Walkleys” for excellence in journalism and a story that made a difference.
 As for criminal “butcher” Graeme Stephen Reeves, he was eventually jailed for a paltry period.

 Lorraine, a formidable proponent of patient safety, is also the author and co-author of a large number of reports on medical error and hospital system failures.
 The United States Department of Veterans Affairs and the U.S. National Patient Safety Foundation sought such reports.

 The collective experience of The MEAG Team makes for a formidable knowledge base!

 Like our work?
 Support us by making a donation.

-There were an estimated 36,000 needless deaths like these in Australia last year.
+There were an estimated 36,000 needless deaths due to medical error in Australia last year.
 Appallingly, such figures have made medical error the No 2 killer in Australia.
-You can help Medical Error Action Group continue its work and… DONATE
+Help Medical Error Action Group continue its work and… MAKE A DONATION